 Proposals must outline clear objectives, practical timelines, and achievable benchmarks for the successful completion of the project.
+It should also demonstrate readiness from the applicant, strong partnerships, and clear metrics of success.
 This includes defining deliverables, such as vulnerability assessments, adaptation strategies, or collaboration frameworks.
 Projects should also detail plans for consultation with neighboring jurisdictions and alignment with local or regional planning efforts.
 Letters of support, MOUs, or resolutions of intent from tribal entities, local governments, or participating/supporting community organizations will strengthen the application.